How to create a luxury experience at the point of sale

 How to sell to billionaires with luxury merchandising

 Maria Logkizidou has written extensively about the impact of visual merchandising displays (VMDs) on perceptions of luxury.
 Her research produced data on how the various fixture types, materials and presentation techniques of VMDs can all act as cues, triggering consumers to discriminate between "high image" and "low image" displays .
 Ultra-wealthy clients, such as millionaires and billionaires, respond positively to these cues in merchandising, so use them in your store design to draw in the right customers.

-We have condensed this research into the table below, to help you understand how the different elements involved in merchandising displays at your point of sale will affect how customers perceive your business.
+We have condensed this research into the table below, to help you understand how the different elements involved in merchandising displays and luxury shopfitting supplies at your point of sale will affect how customers perceive your business.

 A primary finding from this research is that museological (or museum-like) presentation techniques, which include the art installation style, act as a cue for perceptions of luxury.
 In her 2016 thesis, Logkizidou proves her own hypothesis that "specific VMD cues [...] such as museological presentation techniques can attach to a brand on display a set of perceptions of luxury" .
 Therefore, luxury shopfitting must be undertaken with careful consideration towards materials and display style.

 In a more recent paper, Logkizidou investigates why museological displays have this effect.
 She found that traditional museological presentation techniques "infuse luxury products with an artistic value" .

 One explanation for this effect is how traditional museum displays tend to carry an air of authority and "priceless authenticity".
 This authority and authenticity, she argues, can be transferred to VMDs, prompting consumers to perceive products as more luxurious, and less of a risky purchase.